noconnor/JUnitPerf/README.md

 In the example above, the unittest `whenExecuting1Kqps_thenApiShouldNotCrash` will be executed in a loop for 125 secs (125,000ms).

 Async tasks will be rate limited to 1,000 task submissions per second.
+The execution rate will ramp up smoothly to 1K over a period of 2 seconds (rampUpPeriodMs).

 The `TestContext` instance is used to capture latency and error stats during the duration of the test.
 A timer is started when
 `rule.newContext()` is called and the timer is stopped when either `context.success()` or `context.fail()` is called.